 - (a) Definition of conspiracy.
-A person is guilty of a conspiracy to commit an offense when, acting with the culpability required for by that offense, that person and at least one other person: - (1) Purposely agree to engage in or aid the planning or commission of conduct which, if carried out, will constitute that offense or an attempt to commit that offense; and - (2) One of the parties to the agreement engages in an overt act in furtherance of the agreement. - (b) Principles of culpable mental state elevation applicable to results and circumstances of target offense.
-Notwithstanding subsection (a) of this section, to be guilty of a conspiracy to commit an offense, the defendant and at least one other person must: - (1) Intend to cause all any result elements required by for that offense; and - (2) Intend for all any circumstance elements required by-for that offense to exist. - (c) Penalties for Conspiracy. - (1) A conspiracy to commit an offense is subject to one-half the maximum punishment applicable to that offense, unless a different punishment is specified in paragraph (c)(2) of this section. - (2) Notwithstanding paragraph (c)(1) of this section, a conspiracyies to commit the following offenses may be punished accordingly: [RESERVED: List of exceptions and accompanying penalties.] - (d) Jurisdiction when object of conspiracy is to engage in conduct located outside the District of Columbia.
-When the object of a conspiracy formed within inside the District of Columbia is to engage in conduct outside the District of Columbia, the conspiracy is a violation of this section only if: - That The conduct would constitute a criminal offense under the statutory laws of the District of Columbia if performed in the District of Columbia; and - (2) That The conduct would also constitute a criminal offense under: - (A) The statutory laws of the other jurisdiction if performed in that jurisdiction; or

-- (B) The statutory laws of the District of Columbia even if performed outside the District of Columbia. - (e) Jurisdiction when conspiracy is formed outside the District of Columbia.
-A conspiracy formed in another jurisdiction outside the District to engage in conduct within inside the District of Columbia is a violation of this section if: - That The conduct would constitute a criminal offense under the statutory laws of the District of Columbia if performed within the District of Columbia; and - (2) An overt act in furtherance of the conspiracy is committed within the District of Columbia. - (f) Legality of conduct in other jurisdiction no defense irrelevant.
-Under circumstances where When paragraphs (de)(1) and (de)(2) of this section can be established are proven, it is not a defense to a prosecution for conspiracy that the conduct which that is the object of the conspiracy would not constitute a criminal offense under the statutory laws of the jurisdiction in which the conspiracy was formed. - (g) Definitions. - (1) "Purposely" has the meaning specified in RCC § 22E-206(a). - (2) "Intend" has the meaning specified in RCC § 22E-206(c).
+A person is guilty of a conspiracy to commit an offense when, acting with the culpability required for that offense, that person and at least one other person: - (1) Purposely agree to engage in or aid the planning or commission of conduct which, if carried out, will constitute that offense or an attempt to commit that offense; and - (2) One of the parties to the agreement engages in an overt act in furtherance of the agreement. - (b) Principles of culpable mental state elevation applicable to results and circumstances of target offense.
+Notwithstanding subsection (a) of this section, to be guilty of a conspiracy to commit an offense, the defendant and at least one other person must: - (1) Intend to cause all result elements required for that offense; and - (2) Intend for all circumstance elements required for that offense to exist. - (c) Penalties. - (1) A conspiracy to commit an offense is subject to one-half the maximum punishment applicable to that offense, unless a different punishment is specified in paragraph (c)(2) of this section. - (2) Notwithstanding paragraph (c)(1) of this section, a conspiracy to commit the following offenses may be punished accordingly: [RESERVED: List of exceptions and accompanying penalties.] - (d) Jurisdiction when object of conspiracy is to engage in conduct outside the District.
+When the object of a conspiracy formed inside the District is to engage in conduct outside the District, the conspiracy is a violation of this section only if: - (1) The conduct would constitute a criminal offense under the statutory laws of the District if performed in the District; and - (2) The conduct would constitute a criminal offense under: - (A) The statutory laws of the other jurisdiction if performed in that jurisdiction; or - (B) The statutory laws of the District even if performed outside the District. - (e) Jurisdiction when conspiracy is formed outside the District.
+A conspiracy formed outside the District to engage in conduct inside the District is a violation of this section if: - (1) The conduct would constitute a criminal offense under the statutory laws of the District if performed within the District; and - (2) An overt act in furtherance of the conspiracy is committed within the District. - (f) Legality of conduct in other jurisdiction no defense.
+When paragraphs (e)(1) and (e)(2) of this section are proven, it is not a defense to a prosecution for conspiracy that the conduct that is the object of the conspiracy would not constitute a criminal offense under the laws of the jurisdiction in which the conspiracy was formed. - (g) Definitions.